- Home/

 Get help with your gardenLast Updated on

 In many cases, this means getting plants in the ground when the average last frost date passes.
-This will change based on your area but is a crucial first step to ensure you enjoy a successful spring garden.
+This will change based on your area, but it is a crucial first step to ensure you enjoy a successful spring garden.

-What is the first and last frost date?
+What are the average first and last frost dates by zone?

 1 |